cerner/smart-on-fhir-tutorial/source/index.html.md

 $ ./deploy.sh
 ```

-> Alternatively if ruby cannot be installed on your machine you can manually checkout the gh-pages branch and push changes to the example-smart-app folder.
+> Alternatively if ruby cannot be installed on your machine you can use GitHub UI to directly edit /example-smart-app/index.html.
+Make sure you switch the branch to gh-pages before you edit.

 >The SMART app will be available at: